jahink17/MutTranscript/README.md

 location of mutations to their location on the coding sequence (CDS) of the transcript, with the introns removed.

-Although there are already many existing tools to annotate mutation data from sequencing, some of which this package relies on, no package exists for the specific purpose of visualizing mutation property distribution and how it varies with the distance along genes.
+This R package extends existing functionality for the analysis of mutations stored in VCF files.
+Although many tools exist for the analysis of mutations, there are none to the best of my knowledge that provides a streamlined workflow for the visual exploration of coding sequence mutations and their effects on the protein product.
+This tool aims to fill that gap in existing software, as well as also provide functionality to map these mutation properties along the length of a gene to see where specific kinds of mutations localize on the gene.
 This information can be relevant for, for example, uncovering biological effects such as mutation bias on particular ends of genes or technical effects such as bias towards the 3’ or 5’ ends of genes in particular RNA sequencing platforms.
 Therefore, we hope that this package will enable exploratory analysis of such effects and thus guide further downstream analysis of mutation data.

 This package was built using R version 4.4.2 on an aarch64-apple-darwin20 platform, running under macOS Ventura 13.2.1.